CZERTAINLY/CZERTAINLY-Documentation/src/pages/contributors/attributes.md

   |                               |                               | <-----------------> |
 ```

-Because the communication is controlled by the platform, it ensures the consistency and security of the `Attributes` that are exchanged between the `Client` and the `Connector`. and eventually applied in the target technology.
+Because the communication is controlled by the platform, it ensures the consistency and security of the `Attributes` that are exchanged between the `Client` and the `Connector`.

 ## `AttributeDefinition`

-`AttributeDefinition` contains set of properties that are defined for a specific parameter required for the `Connector` to work and process requests properly.
+`AttributeDefinition` contains a set of properties that are defined for a specific parameter required for the `Connector` to work and process requests properly.

-A typical example may be the `Connector` that implements `Authority Provider` interface. `Authority Provider` serves as a certification authority, and it needs to know how to issue, renew, and revoke certificates.
+A typical example can be the `Connector` that implements `Authority Provider` interface. `Authority Provider` serves as a certification authority, and it needs to know how to issue, renew, and revoke certificates.
 To issue the certificate, we probably need something like certificate signing request, however each technology may required additional data based on which the certificate will be issued.

-For example, in case of MS ADCS, you need to know at least the certificate template that should be used to issue the certificate.
+For example, in case of MS ADCS, one should know at least the certificate template that should be used to issue the certificate.
 And this is the place where you can use the `AttributeDefinition` to define the `Attribute` that will contain information about the certificate templates.

-You can find specification of the `AttributeDefinition` in the [CZERTAINLY Interfaces repository](https://github.com/3KeyCompany/CZERTAINLY-Interfaces). `Attribute` properties are following:
+You can find specification of the `AttributeDefinition` in the [CZERTAINLY Interfaces repository](https://github.com/3KeyCompany/CZERTAINLY-Interfaces).
+The following describes the properties of an `Attribute`:

 | `Attribute` property  | Short description                                                                                                                                                                                                                                                                        | Required                                      |
 |-----------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------|